- Fundraising & Support

 Global vs. local: What is the best strategy for building a mobile game?

-On our Facebook page, we recently discussed the importance of localizing when building a product that will find traction in the Middle East.
+On our Facebook page, we've previously discussed the importance of localizing when building a product that will find traction in the Middle East.
 Yet for some startups, forgoing a local flavor to target a global market makes more sense.

 In game development in particular, there are many developers and publishers creating content for the Arab world that are gaining traction by building localized content, while still others are hitting high marks by not focusing on one region.
 To explore what these different strategies entail, we chatted with three gaming companies reaching Arab gamers with different strategies and different levels of success; two in China and one in Lebanon.